lcslicp/lcslicp/README.md

 <h1 align="left">Hi, my name is Leslie!</h1>
 <h3 align="left">I'm a Full Stack Developer specializing in React, TypeScript and Node.js.</h3>

-- 💻 The latest project I worked on is a News Website - [NowNews](https://nownewsite.netlify.app/).
+- 💻 The latest project I worked on is a News Website - [NowNews](https://nownews.lesliepn.info/).
-   - I'm still working on its demo site.
-It will be up before the end of Feb this year.
+- ⚙️ I'm currently working on reconfiguring a past full-stack project.
+It should be up before the end of March.
 - 🚧 My 2023 website portfolio is still under construction.
 For now, you can checkout my current one: <a href="https://lesliepn.info/" target="_blank">https://lesliepn.info/</a>
 - 👀 **I'm currently looking for a full time position as a Software Developer.
 Maybe you can help me out?**
 - 📫 You can best reach me through: **contactlespino@gmail.com**.